Subscribe to our Newsletter

 What courses are eligible to claim self-education expenses?

 So now you must be thinking, what constitutes eligible self-education expenses?
 Can I just watch some YouTube videos and record my time in a logbook to claim my deduction?
 Unfortunately, that’s not how it works.
 The only courses that are eligible to claim the deductions for are courses which lead to a formal qualification and must:

-- Improve or maintain knowledge required to perform your job.
+- Improve or maintain the knowledge required to perform your job.

 - Likely to result in an increase in income in your current job.

 There are quite a few things that you can claim a deduction for.
 Assuming you’ve chosen a course that meets the criteria outlined above; the most common expenses are:

 - Depreciation for equipment purchased which is over $300

 - Equipment under $300